Private 2 Day Northern Lights Tour of Iceland’s Golden Circle & the South Coast

 Thingvellir national park is a site of historical, cultural, and geological importance.
-It is the site of a rift valley that marks the crest of the Mid-Atlantic Ridge, and is also home to the largest natural lake in Iceland, Þingvallavatn. Þingvellir is a UNESCO World Heritage Site and a special place to all Icelanders, given its important role in developing the nation.
+It is the site of a rift valley that marks the crest of the Mid-Atlantic Ridge, and is also home to one of the largest lakes in Iceland, Þingvallavatn. Þingvellir is a UNESCO World Heritage Site and a special place to all Icelanders, given its important role in developing the nation.

 From there, you'll head to your private accommodation, a cosy little house in the heart of the Golden Circle, for a nice meal and a dip in the hot tub.
 If conditions are right, you will embark on a Northern Lights hunt that night.

 Day 2 - The Beautiful South - A Glimpse of Iceland